-The fair value of the investment property as at 31 October 2020 is based on a valuation carried out by an independent architect on 19 December 2020.
+The fair value of the investment property as at 31 October 2021 is based on a valuation carried out by an independent architect on 19 December 2020 as discussed in Note 4.
 The architect is qualified and has experience in the valuation of properties.

-The current use of the property equates to the highest and best use.
+The current use of the property does not equate to its highest and best use considering unique characteristics of the property and its historical value.
 The Company has no restrictions on the realisability of its investment property and no contractual obligations to purchase, construct or develop investment properties or for repairs, maintenance and enhancements.

 The Company's property has been determined to fall within Level 3 of the fair valuation hierarchy.

 The different levels in the fair value hierarchy are defined in Note 3.6.
 Details of the investment property and information about the fair value hierarchy as at the end of the year is as follows:

-Type of Property Level 3 Total
+Type of property Level 3 Total

 EUR EUR

 Commercial property 9,025,157 9,025,157

 Total 9,025,157 9,025,157